Strata Global

 Importance of haul roads in construction

-The meticulous design, construction, and management of haul roads is significant as it affects the material haulage costs.
-Hence, it is essential for minimizing cycle times, fuel consumption, tire wear, and overall cost per tonne hauled.
+How haul roads are planned, built, and maintained plays a big role in managing haulage costs.
+When roads are in good shape, it helps cut down on fuel use, tire damage, delays, and the cost of moving each tonne of material.
 A well-constructed haul road strengthens vehicle performance.
 For instance, reducing rolling resistance (RR)—the force opposing a vehicle’s motion—can boost productivity.
 A compact, smooth road reduces RR, which in turn improves fuel efficiency.
-It also increases vehicle speed on surface haul roads by 16% to 25% with just a 1% reduction in RR.

 Design considerations of haul roads